bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 ### Why not use trait queries?

-If we need to access a set of objects, all of which implement the same ttrait, why not simple use [trait queries](https://github.com/bevyengine/rfcs/pull/39).
+If we need to access a set of objects, all of which implement the same trait, why not simple use [trait queries](https://github.com/bevyengine/rfcs/pull/39).

 There are two arguments against this: